 Of course, there are many variables that can alter or interrupt this process, but this is generally how your run-of-the-mill transaction will work.
 At the most basic level, the process is meant to mitigate risk, assuring the safe transfer of funds for all parties involved.
 The merchant must be paid, the bank must be sure that the customer has a proper amount of funds, the customer must be confident that the amount deducted is accurate, and the money must be safely deposited in the correct accounts at the end of it all.

 It isn’t really necessary for most people to understand the intricacies of the process (though it’s fascinating to find out exactly how fantastically boring it is).
 But for any merchant, it’s absolutely vital to understand the basics: a proper awareness of the industry and your options can save you huge amounts of money, especially for businesses with a high volume of transactions.
+Plus, you need to be sure that your business can accept payments online and in-store.

 So Who Is Everyone Involved in This Process Anyway?